boondocking

 Buffalo Gap National Grassland – South Dakota

 South Dakota is known for its wide-open spaces and lush greenery.
 In Buffalo Gap, you can witness local wildlife in their native habitat.
 This location is made even more enjoyable by its close proximity to the town of Wall.
-This affords you the ability to make a quick trip into town for food or snacks before setting off to explore the North Dakota grasslands!
+This allows you to make a quick trip to town for food or snacks before exploring the North Dakota grasslands!

 Cook’s Chasm – Oregon